uds-lsv/GermEval-2018-Data/README.md

 `perl evaluationScriptGermeval2018.pl --help`

+# survey

+All participants had to complete an online survey as part of their submission.
+The results of the survey are available in the file

+*survey.pdf*

 # further information

 More information about the shared task can be found on the website of the task: